cosmos/gaia/docs/migration/cosmoshub-3.md

    ```

     Compare this value with other validators / full node operators of the network.
-    It is important that each parties can reproduce the same genesis.json file from the steps accordingly.
+    It is important that each party can reproduce the same genesis.json file from the steps accordingly.

 1. Reset state: